 1. Log in to your Google Drive account.

-According to Google Drive announcement, any newly created Google Docs, Sheets, Drawings, Forms, or Jamboard files will count toward Google Drive storage since June 1, 2021. the existing files will not count toward storage, unless they’re modified on or after June 1, 2021.
+According to Google Drive announcement, any newly created Google Docs, Sheets, Drawings, Forms, or Jamboard files will count toward Google Drive storage from June 1, 2021. the existing files will not count toward storage, unless they’re modified on or after June 1, 2021.

-Since then, you may find the Google Drive will be filled up quickly, and if you want to keep all Google Drive versions and don’t want to upgrade your Google Drive account, what should you do to increase cloud storage for Google Drive for free?
+Since then, you may find that Google Drive will be filled up quickly, and if you want to keep all Google Drive versions and don’t want to upgrade your Google Drive account, what should you do to increase cloud storage for Google Drive for free?

 Fortunately, if you have multiple Google Drive accounts, or other clouds (Dropbox, OneDrive, etc), it’s highly recommended to try the free cloud backup service CBackup to merge multiple Google Drive accounts or combine multiple clouds into one big backup space.